codefori/vscode-ibmi/docs/README.md

 ### Connection Settings

-These are the various setting relating to the items in the browsers, e.g., the list of source files in the MEMBER BROWSER.
+These are the various setting relating to the items in the browsers, e.g., the list of source files in the OBJECT BROWSER.
 While these can be edited in settings.json, most can be more easily maintained by clicking or right clicking on an item in the browser.

 ### Log Compile Output